 Lobos et al. (2012) found that all netting reduced the quantity of spectral irradiance from 300 to 600 nm for various shading levels and the quality of the light under black netting was similar to full sunlight after dividing the measured by the total irradiance.
 Under the same conditions, they found that white netting slightly altered spectral irradiance with reduced UV, reduced photosynthetic active radiation, and increased infrared radiation (700-1,000 nm) as compared to full sunlight.
-Red netting exhibited similar spectral irradiance patterns as the white netting, but differed along the spectrum.
+Red netting exhibited similar spectral irradiance patterns as the white netting but differed along the spectrum.
 When comparing red and white netting, at 350 nm white decreased irradiance two times more than red; at 450 nm red decreased three times more irradiance than white; at 550 nm red decreased irradiance four times more than white; at 650 nm white continued to decrease irradiance, but red increased irradiance; and at 750 nm red increased irradiance more than twice white.
 Bastias et al. (2012) found similar results when measuring red and white netting irradiance measurements 450 to 750 nm.

-Bastias et al. (2011) found that pearl, grey, red, and blue netting reduced irradiance across the spectrum of 400 nm to 800 nm as compared to full sunlight.
+Bastias et al. (2011) found that pearl, grey, red, and blue colored netting reduced irradiance across the spectrum of 400 nm to 800 nm as compared to full sunlight.
 They found that hail nets (nets with stronger, but less numerous fibers) remained above 70% light transmission.
-Pearl hail nets slightly increased transmission from 400-420 nm, but remained around 87% transmission across the spectrum and red hail nets remained at 75% transmission up to 600 nm and increased to 90% transmission through 800 nm.
+Pearl colored hail nets slightly increased transmission from 400-420 nm but remained around 87% transmission across the spectrum and red colored hail nets remained at 75% transmission up to 600 nm and increased to 90% transmission through 800 nm.
 Grey shade nets (nets with an increased density of fibers) slightly increased from approximately 42 to 44% transmission across the spectrum.
 Red shade nets decreased from 55% to 45% from 400 to 550 nm and rapidly increased to about 80% from 640-800 nm.
 Blue shade nets increased parabolically from 51% transmission at 400 nm to 70% at 480 and leveled off around 46% at 600 nm through 740 nm.
 At 740 nm the blue shade net increased to end around 70% at 800 nm.
 In general, netting reduced the spectral irradiance across the entire spectrum as compared to full sunlight, but blue, red and white netting altered the relative proportion of transmitted wavelengths.
 Blue netting increased the proportion of irradiance at lower wavelengths.
 Red netting increased the proportion of irradiance at higher wavelengths and white netting generally followed the same patterns as red netting.

 References